-5.9.1 A veterinary surgeon may only enter into a partnership for private practice with a veterinary surgeon.
-A veterinary surgeon is reminded to observe Section 17 (9) of the Act in particular to partnership with the practice of veterinary medicine with veterinary surgeons who do not have an annual practicing certificate, a veterinary surgeon who is not registered, employ or

-- hire a locum tenem who has no annual practicing certificate.
-In addition the veterinary surgeon shall not be employed to carry on the business of a veterinary surgeon on behalf of a person not having such a certificate. - 5.9.2 A veterinary surgeon may enter into a partnership with foreign veterinary surgeon or consultants by application in writing if such a partnership has the approval of the Council. - 5.9.3 A veterinary surgeon shall not enter into partnership in the practice of veterinary medicine with another veterinary surgeon whose name has been removed from the Register of Veterinary Surgeon in Malaysia or out of Malaysia. - 5.9.4 A veterinary surgeon shall not be permitted to enter into partnership with other veterinary surgeon, local or foreign, unless he and his partners undertake to abide by this Code and subsequent guidelines or circulars on professional conduct and ethics, and a breach of this Code, subsequent guidelines or circulars by any member of the partnership shall be deemed a breach by the said veterinary surgeon. - 5.9.5 When a veterinary surgeon enters a practice as an assistant, contractor or locum tenens, the relationship should always be defined clearly in an agreed, fair and correctly worded contract.
+- 5.9.1 A veterinary surgeon may only enter into a partnership for private practice with a registered veterinary surgeon.
+A veterinary surgeon is reminded to observe Section 17 (9) of the Act in particular to partnership with the practice of veterinary medicine with veterinary surgeons that do not have an annual practicing certificate, a veterinary surgeon that is not registered, employ or hire a locum tenem who has no annual practicing certificate or to practice in a non-approved premise.
+In addition the veterinary surgeon shall not be employed to carry on the business of a veterinary surgeon on behalf of a person not having such a certificate. - 5.9.2 A veterinary surgeon shall not enter into partnership in the practice of veterinary medicine with another veterinary surgeon whose name has been strucked off or removed from the Register of Veterinary Surgeon in Malaysia or elsewhere or does not practice in Malaysia. - 5.9.3 A veterinary surgeon shall not be permitted to enter into partnership with other veterinary surgeon, local or foreign, unless he and his partners undertake to abide by this Code and subsequent guidelines or circulars on professional conduct and ethics, and a breach of this Code, subsequent guidelines or circulars by any member of the partnership shall be deemed a breach by the said veterinary surgeon. - 5.9.4 When a veterinary surgeon enters a practice as an assistant, contractor or locum tenens, the relationship should always be defined clearly in an agreed, fair and correctly worded contract.
 In the event of a dispute, both parties could seek the assistance of the Council for arbitration.
-The veterinary surgeon whom the practicing certificate is issued to shall ensure that only veterinary surgeons including locums tenems with valid annual practicing certificates for the current year in the approved premise may practice subject to provisions of the Act under Section 27 and if he fails to do so shall be guilty of an offence against the Act. - 5.9.6 It is the duty of locum tenens and/or the manager, partner of a practice/joint practice to exercise the same care and attention in the practice as would be exercised if the practice were the person's own. - 5.9.7 Veterinary surgeons leaving a practice should do so with dignity and respect and should not engage in touting for clients away from their previous practice.
+The veterinary surgeon that the practicing certificate is issued to shall ensure that only veterinary surgeons including locums tenems with valid annual practicing certificates for the current year in the approved premise may practice subject to provisions of the Act under Section 27 and if he fails to do so shall be guilty of an offence against the Act. - 5.9.5 It is the duty of locum tenens and/or the manager, partner of a practice/joint practice to exercise the same care and attention in the practice as would be exercised if the practice were the person's own. - 5.9.6 Veterinary surgeons leaving a practice should do so with dignity and respect and should not engage in touting for clients away from their previous practice.